 After you have met your mentor you must ‘release’ or end the relationship – make sure you remember to thank your mentor for their advice and insight.

-What are the benefits of the Alumni to Alumni Career Mentoring for mentees?
+What are the benefits of the Alumni to Alumni Mentoring for mentees?

-- Developing and enhancing your professional and communication skills
+- Develop and enhance your professional and communication skills

-- How to work in a professional environment successfully
+- Learn how to successfully work in a professional environment

-- Exploring new career ideas or areas of interest
+- Explore new career ideas or areas of interest

-- Gaining an understanding of the current work environment
+- Gain an understanding of the current work environment

-- Enables you to make informed career decisions
+- Enable you to make informed career decisions

-- Understand how the mentors got to where they are today
+- Understand how the mentors progress through their careers

 Yes, of course!